 Cover and cook on low for 7-9 hours or until pork is tender.
 You could also cook on high for 4-5 hours.

 Remove the pork to a big bowl and shred with two forks.
+Add some of the juices from the slow cooker to keep moist and flavorful.
+Salt and pepper to taste.
 Using a slotted spoon, remove the black beans, peppers, and sweet potatoes to another bowl and sprinkle with salt and pepper to taste.

 Serve both alongside coconut rice and freshly sliced mango.